Jille/mysql-rerep/README.md

 ```
 root@master# php rerep.php master /var/lib/mysql

-root@slave# php rerep.php slave 10.0.0.2 /var/lib/mysql 0
+root@slave# php rerep.php slave 10.0.0.2 /var/lib/mysql
 ```

 `10.0.0.2` should be replaced by the hostname or IP of the master.

 `/var/lib/mysql` should be the mysql data directory.

+Optional flags for the master side are:

+`--use-tmpdir` lets rerep first sync to a tmpdir.
+This is useful if rsyncing to the slave is slow and you want to minimize impact to your master.

+`--reuse-tmpdir=/tmp/rerep-123` lets rerep reuse a tmpdir previously left behind.
+This can be used to seed multiple slaves from the same tmpdir.

+Optional flags for the slave side are:

-`0` should be a higher number to have your slave [deliberately lag behind](https://dev.mysql.com/doc/refman/5.7/en/replication-delayed.html).
+`--delay=3600` should be set to have your slave [deliberately lag behind](https://dev.mysql.com/doc/refman/5.7/en/replication-delayed.html).

+`--slave-is-down` should be set if the MySQL slave is currently not running.
+Please don't lie as you'll get data corruption on your slave.
+Ask me how I know.

 ## Assumptions